 Check your app listing's publication status

-You can check whether your app listing is live by following the steps below:
+You can also check whether your app listing is live by following these steps:

-- Open your app’s Cloud Platform project in the Google Cloud Platform console.
+- Open your app's Google Cloud project in the Google Cloud console.

 - At the top left, click Menu > APIs & Services.